abdullah-zordok/Movie_/README.md

 # AngularMovieApp

-Welcome to AngularMovieAppV2!
+Welcome to AngularMovieApp!
 This web application enables users to discover movie and TV show trailers, leveraging data from the TMDB API.
 The project is built with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.3.

 ## Live Demos